B0neShAd0w/Hacktoria/Collaborations/A Christmas Conspiracy.md

 ![image](https://user-images.githubusercontent.com/117080369/210746920-62b51ef3-7a8b-4f3b-a4e6-a40b4083f7d6.png)

-All that is left to do is Submit our answer to the <a href="https://twitter.com/infosecunited"> account via Direct Message.
+All that is left to do is Submit our answer to the <a href="https://twitter.com/infosecunited">Infosec United Twitter</a> account via Direct Message.

 $~$